xl4sh/Aurora-demos/README.md

 ```

 ### 0. Dependencies
+Viewing the generated attack chains in this repo does not require any dependencies.
+To reproduce the attacks, however, you will need to install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) for deploying and managing virtual machines (we use VirtualBox as the default virtualization software; VMware users can manually download and deploy the virtual machines).

+Specifically, You need to know the VirtualBox executable file's installation path (e.g. `C:\\Program Files\\Oracle\\VirtualBox\\VBoxManage.exe` or `/usr/bin/VBoxManage`).

+### 1. Pull and deploy the attack emulation environments:
+#### 1.A Pull and deploy the attacker machine
-Before beginning, you need to set up an attack machine equipped with the necessary attack tools.
+We first need to set up an attack machine equipped with the necessary attack tools.
 Specifically, we use [Attack Executor](https://github.com/LexusWang/attack_executor) to execute the attack actions provided by different attack tools.
 Detailed configuration steps are documented in [Guide](./docs/attacker_environment_setup_guide.md).
-Follow this guide to configure the attack machine for attack execution.

 We’ve also prepared pre-configured attack machine for you!
 You can download and deploy it directly from [here](https://drive.google.com/file/d/1FCBZtsHM363eWor1xep4CzfNtMSio-RS/view?usp=drive_link) or using this command:
 ```
 python pull.py -p attacker -d download -vm C:\\Program Files\\Oracle\\VirtualBox\\VBoxManage.exe --url_table docs\url_table.csv -nr
 ```

-### 1. Pull and deploy the attack emulation environments:
+#### 1.B Pull and deploy the victim machines
-After deploying the attack machine in Step 0, we need to set up the attack emulation environments (the victim machines).
+After deploying the attacker machine, we set up the victim machines.

-Running `pull.py` on the attack chain YML file automatically downloads and deploys the corresponding victim virtual machines. (we use VirtualBox as the default virtualization software; VMware users can manually download and deploy the virtual machines).
+Running `pull.py` on the attack chain YML file automatically downloads and deploys the corresponding victim machines.

 ``` bash
 ## Prohibit repeated VM downloading